leventogut/xec/README.md

 xec is a simple command executor.

-Command, it's arguments and configuration of how to run it, is referred as `task`. xec reads a yaml based configuration file in either current directory or in home directory of the user.
+Command, it's arguments and configuration of how to run it, is referred as `task`.
+Xec reads a yaml based configuration file in either current directory and in home directory of the user.
+It is also possible to add another config file via `--config` argument.
-Reading configuration from the current working directory has advantages of per-project/per-task configuration structure.
+Reading configuration from the current working directory has advantages of per-project configuration structure.

-It allows you to control environment that is passed on to the command, such as timeout, environment values, restart behavior and so on.
+It allows you to control environment of the command execution, such as timeout, environment values, restart behavior and so on.

-Environment values flow can be defined, to pass or block values based on regex, also adding environment values is trivial.
-Also xec supports reading .env file.
+Environment values can be filtered, either to pass or block values based on regex match, also adding environment values is trivial.
+Xec also supports reading .env file in the current directory, and reads it by default.

 xec has the capability of:

+- Dynamic sub-command help generation
 - Adding extra arguments via cli
 - Grouping tasks as task lists
 - Run tasks in parallel (via task lists)
 - Restart task based on exit code, failure or success
 - Filtering and adding environment values that are passed to the command

-## Table of contents
+- Importing multiple configurations

 - [xec](#xec)
   - [Table of contents](#table-of-contents)